NasehR/VirtualKeyboards/README.md

 ## Overview
 This project was created to explore the shortest path between characters the a string.
-To browse the code please visit the following link: [keyMeUp.java](https://github.com/NasehR/VirtualKeyboards/blob/main/src/keyMeUp.java)
+To browse the code please visit the following link: [Source Code](https://github.com/NasehR/VirtualKeyboards/tree/main/src)

 ## Command-Line Instructions
 * **Prerequisites:**